select-8/mock-bigthief-htmlsite/README.md

  - White space on IPad Pro in Portrait mode.

 Through the project, I made use of the CSS code snippet below.
-I found it very useful for finding CSS and HTML gremlins.
+I found it very useful for finding stray padding and margins in CSS.

      *  {